fbpx

 Paul laurence dunbar library

-On Monday, May 16, 2022, an Indiana Historical Marker honoring the legacy of John Hope School No. 26 and the Paul Laurence Dunbar Library, was dedicated near the corner of East 16th Street and Columbia Avenue in front of an audience of mostly School No. 26 alumni.
-May 16th marked the centennial of the opening of the doors of the Dunbar Library, which served as an Indianapolis public library branch within the school for 45 years.
-In addition to the dedication ceremony, the documentary, The Glories of Our Journey: A Community Story, was premiered, shedding further light on the rich history of the building and neighborhood The Oaks Academy, Martindale-Brightwood now calls home.
+On Monday, May 16, 2022, an Indiana Historical Marker honoring the legacy of John Hope School No. 26 and the Paul Laurence Dunbar Library was dedicated near the corner of East 16th Street and Columbia Avenue in front of an audience filled with School 26 alumni.
+May 16th marked the centennial of the doors opening at the Dunbar Library, which served as an Indianapolis public library branch within the school for 45 years.
+In addition to the dedication ceremony, the documentary, The Glories of Our Journey: A Community Story, premiered, shedding further light on the rich history of the building and neighborhood The Oaks Academy, Martindale-Brightwood now calls home.

-We are grateful for the opportunity to work with School 26 alumni and local historians to compile and share this history of this building and its place within the community.
-We hope to continue to collect and share their stories with you here and hopefully inspire a longing to learn even more about those who went before us.
+The Oaks Academy is grateful for the opportunity to work with School 26 alumni and local historians to compile and share the history of this building and its significance within the community.
+We hope to continue to collect and share their stories and hopefully inspire a longing to learn even more about those who went before us.

 Paul Laurence Dunbar Library